ramon54321/WeatherToday/README.md

 ### API Outline
 - [GET] /api/temperature -> Returns the json object exactly as vue needs it in order to render, grouped by location.
+- [GET] /api/temperature/:location -> Returns the records for the specified location, limited to 12.
 - [POST] /api/temperature -> Adds a new temperature to database using the following template.
 	- `{ location: <location>, temperature: <temperature> }`